 AWARDS AND FUNDS

-I received many awards, starting from my Matriculation Certificate in 1973, Tawjeehi Certificate in 1976, BS with Honor, and dean's list during the study in the USA.
-During my career s professor, I received the award of Hisham Hijjawi Prize for Applied Sciences, 2001 on my research work in algorithms for working on arabic language root extraction for search engines.
+I received many awards, starting from my Matriculation Certificate in 1973, Tawjeehi Certificate in 1976, BS with Honor, and dean's list during my study in the USA.
+During my career as professor, I received the award of Hisham Hijjawi Prize for Applied Sciences, 2001 on my research work in algorithms for working on Arabic language root extraction for search engines.

 I am affiliated with the Institute of Electrical & Electronics Engineers (IEEE), Computational Intelligence Society (CIS), Jordan Engineers Association (JEA) and Arab Computer Society (ACS).